 As many may not know, Purim is the first officially recognized American Jewish holiday.
-This year, Purim falls on the evening of March 7.
+We've compiled some of our favorite Purim recipes below.

 Hamantaschen is similar to another Jewish cookie, rugelach, in that it's a freshly made dough paired with fresh jam.
 The difference lies in the appearance and how they're baked.

 Yields 12 cookies